mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 ```

-In the Bootstrap container (the part containing the contents of actual pages) we add a row that is split into two columns: an 8 wide column, into which the contents of a page will be embeded into and a 4 wide column in which we will display a picture, no matter which page the user currently is on.
+In the Bootstrap container (the part containing the contents of actual pages) we add a row that is split into two columns: an 8 wide column, into which the contents of a page will be embedded into and a 4 wide column in which we will display a picture, no matter which page the user currently is on.

 The page background is good now, and you can use Bootstrap styles and components on your pages.